-If you encounter errors similar to the following ones, it's likely due to improper configuration of the firewall or proxy server, which blocks the self-hosted integration runtime from connecting to Data Factory to authenticate itself.
+If you see error messages like the following ones, the likely reason is improper configuration of the firewall or proxy server.
+Such configuration prevents the self-hosted integration runtime from connecting to Data Factory to authenticate itself.
 To ensure that your firewall and proxy server are properly configured, refer to the previous section.

 Unable to connect to the remote server A component of Integration Runtime has become unresponsive and restarts automatically.
 Component name: Integration Runtime (Self-hosted).

-Enabling remote access from an intranet
+Enable remote access from an intranet

-You should enable Remote Access from Intranet before you add another node for high availability and scalability.
+Enable Remote Access from Intranet before you add another node for high availability and scalability.

 msiexec /q /i IntegrationRuntime.msi NOFIREWALL=1

-If you choose not to open port 8060 on the self-hosted integration runtime machine, use mechanisms other than the Setting Credentials application to configure data store credentials.
+If you choose not to open port 8060 on the self-hosted integration runtime machine, use mechanisms other than the Setting Credentials application to configure data-store credentials.
 For example, you can use the New-AzDataFactoryV2LinkedServiceEncryptCredential PowerShell cmdlet.